September Computer and TV (E-Waste) Recycling

 3. If you see a swollen or bulging battery, immediately put it in non-flammable material, such as sand or kitty litter, and store it in a cool, dry place.
 Do not throw it away.

 DO NOT throw batteries in your recycling cart with other recyclables, like paper, plastic and glass.
 They pose a fire hazard and cause fires at recycling facilities.
 Bring batteries to Cohen with 2 Butler Co. locations.
 Call to verify fees.
 Hamilton - 513-863-3474 or Middletown - 513-425-6911.
-Butler County accepts spent batteries as part of the Household Hazardous Waste Drop Off - service to resume in July 2020.
+Butler County accepts batteries at the Household Hazardous Waste Drop Off.